 Are you an autistic or ADHD adult in need of community?
 Join our next small, online adult group for eight sessions beginning Wednesday, May 10th.
 We focus on support and concrete tools to help us successful lives as neurodivergent adults.
-Fill out the contact form to request a no-cost, 30 minute consultation to learn if group would be the right choice for you.
+Fill out the contact form to request a 30 minute consultation to learn if group would be the right choice for you.

 I was formally diagnosed with autism at age 44.
 While I’d known for years that I was autistic, receiving the formal diagnosis was important to me because it gave me a sense that I could “claim” the only community that ever felt like home.
 Like most autistics, I support self-diagnosis – “when you know, you know” is a comment I’ve heard from many autistic people – but at the same time I was impacted by claims that being autistic is a trend and by concerns that labeling myself as autistic was inappropriately encroaching on a space that should only belong to those with more externally apparent support needs.